gitsome/node-path-locker/README.md

 ## Order Matters

 PathLocker runs through the paths for validation and creation in the order you register them.
-You can interchange `add` and `create` paths, but if they depend on each other, then dependent paths must go first.
+You can interchange `exists`, `willExist`, `create` paths, but if they depend on each other, then dependent paths must go first.

 ## With or Without the `path` Module